 - Curriculum includes hands-on human cadaver dissection, with additional virtual dissection and advanced radiology training using high-tech Anatomage table and SynDaver cadaver.

-- One hundred percent of clinical rotations are located within the Tampa Bay area.
+- Clinical rotations are located within the Central Florida region.

 - This 30,000-square-foot state-of-the-art PA facility was opened in Fall 2018.

 - The PA facility includes a simulation center with both high fidelity simulators and standardized patients.

 Topics of Study